adner/adner.github.io/_posts/2025-07-19-semantic-kernel-mcp.markdown

         return client;
     }
 ```
 This time, however, it didn't work.
-It turns out that the way the MCP C# SDK uses `cmd.exe`to setup the STDIO transport with the Dataverse MCP Server doesn't play well with the parameters that needs to be supplied to the MCP Server - specifically the *ampersand* (&) character in the `ConnectionUrl` parameter breaks things, since ´cmd.exe´ interprets this a chaining of commands, at it fails.
+It turns out that the way the MCP C# SDK uses `cmd.exe`to setup the STDIO transport with the Dataverse MCP Server doesn't play well with the parameters that needs to be supplied to the MCP Server - specifically the *ampersand* (&) character in the `ConnectionUrl` parameter breaks things, since ´cmd.exe´ interprets this a chaining of commands, and it fails.

 I raised this as an [issue](https://github.com/issues/created?issue=modelcontextprotocol%7Ccsharp-sdk%7C594) and forked the [Modelcontext Protocol C# SDK](https://github.com/adner/csharp-sdk) to see if I could fix the issue myself, in the meantime.